aepfli/aepfli.github.io/_posts/2021-03-17-Grade-Repositories-Plugin-the-struggle-is-real.md

     gitLab.groups('groupId')
     // 1. if i manage to extend DefaultRepositoryHandler gitLabGroups('groupId')
-    // 2. not having influence on the objects, and forced to have the plugin calls within the repository maven gitLab.groups('groupId')
+    // 2. not having influence on where it is added maven gitLab.groups('groupId')
 }
 ```